 Photonics is considered as one of the key technologies of the 21st century.
 It supplements electronics in the form of optoelectronics (optronics) and exhibits a strong market growth, which is expected to continue for the foreseeable future.
 So far, photonics has achieved a deep penetration of mass markets and correspondingly large sales volumes in only a few areas, e.g. laser diodes in CD/DVD players and related technics of optical data storage.
 Huge growth opportunities are expected from the development of silicon photonics and other technologies for photonic integrated circuits, from LEDs with improved output power and efficiency, or from laser types (e.g. VECSELs) which are suitable for cost-effective mass production.

-Various government institutions, including agencies for research funding, have recognized the enormous importance of photonics for science, technology and the whole economy:
+Various government institutions, including agencies for research funding, have recognized the enormous importance of photonics for science, technology and the whole economy, and thus try to strengthen the development of photonics as an enabling technology:

 - There is the European technology platform Photonics21, which implements a common photonics strategy in the Horizon2020 Public Private Partnership and is expected to have substantial effects on job creation.
 Many hundreds of million euros per year support photonics research programs in Europe.